dvidos/ramblings/microservices.md

 we can consider sharding our data, that is using a universal identifier to split the storage into two or more stoage solutions.

+## Event driven architecture

+If we produce events (asynchronous messages) everytime that something interesting happens in our service, peripheral services may consume those to react to the change.
+For example, if a new customer is registered, maybe a peripheral service will send a welcome email message.

+Those events can be from very simple, containing only the semantics of the change and an aggregate identifier, all the way to very complex, contining bit trees of data, including links to extra resources for extra information.

+A widespread adoption of events takes us towards an even driven architecture, where most of the processing is done at the time of the change, to at the time of the user request.
+If fast read models are maintained, this allows for very fast response to otherwise very time consuming queries.

+## Avoiding failure propagation

+A microservice that consumes events is also avoiding failure propagation.
+A synchronous HTTP dependency will cause the failure to expand, as any services that depend on the failed service, will also fail.

+Using messages allows us to avoid this pattern.
+Any consuming service will see messages flow drop, or even stop.
+But when the service is back up, any processing will resume from the point it was left.

+This allows for a very resilient scheme, where all services just respond to messages with more messages.
+The net result is that small downtimes here and there will hardly be noticed or cause a major outage, provided the messaging medium (e.g. kafka) is healthy.